matchett808/302-instead/README.md

-302-instead
+301-instead
 ===========

-yourls plugin to send a 302 (temporary) redirect instead of 301 (permanent) for sites where shortlinks may change
+yourls plugin to send a 301 (permanent) redirect instead of 302 (temporary) to solve the facebook preview issue.

 This plugin applies across an entire yourls installation - cannot currently be customised per-link.
 Note that it will only work reliably on *new* links, since old links will have already been cached in browsers due to the use of 301 headers.